Friends of Middleton Park

 - 1200-1209

-Boundary dispute between William de Grammary and Adam de Beeston. at one point Adam de Beeston's forester is put in the stocks.
+Boundary dispute between William de Grammary and Adam de Beeston.
+At one point Adam de Beeston's forester is put in the stocks.
 A boundary ditch is established between Middleton and Beeston and can still be seen today.

 - 1310